-Founded in 1946 by dedicated state employees, TPEA has fought for almost 75 years to promote and preserve the salaries and quality benefits enjoyed by state employees and retirees—the benefits that make it possible for Texans to devote themselves to careers in public service.
-Today, we are the largest association for active and retired state employees, and we’re also the only nonunion, nonpartisan association serving state employees during and after their careers.
+Founded in 1946 by dedicated state employees, TPEA has fought for over 75 years to promote and enhance the salaries and quality benefits enjoyed by state employees and retirees—the benefits that make it possible for Texans to devote themselves to careers in public service.
+Today, we are one of the largest association for active and retired state employees, and we’re also the only nonunion, nonpartisan association serving state employees during and after their careers.
 We were instrumental in the creation of the Employees Retirement System (ERS) pension fund, and we successfully lobbied the Legislature to offer health insurance to state employees and retirees.

 Unfortunately, without a professional and effective advocate on your side, there’s no assurance these important and valuable active and retired state employee benefits won’t be whittled away.
 Your TPEA membership in an inexpensive investment that ensures you have a professional, well-respected voice at the Capitol looking out for your interests and the benefits so critical to your financial well-being.